 - The first thing you should put on your invitation are the names of the party hosts or sponsoring organization.
 It's decidedly confusing to receive an invite without knowing the source of the gathering.
 If you are sending an email invite guests might not even open without the name of the host in the subject line.

-- Clearly write the date of your party, including date and day of the week.
+- Write the date of your party, including the date and day of the week.

 - Your invitation also needs to tell your guests what time to arrive and approximate or definite length of your party if there will be a specific end time.

-- If there will be a question regarding how guests should dress for your party, be sure to let them know.
+- If there will be a question regarding how guests should dress for your party, then you must be sure to let them know.
 Is it a black tie party?
 Should they come in dressy business attire?
 Are bathing suits the only garments necessary?